 Freedom of Choice

 Pursue your academic and personal goals abroad.
-Build your semester by choosing a core course from 26 academic programs, and select from over 230 upper-level elective courses.
-Your freedom of choice extends to your housing, where you apply to living arrangements that best fit you.
+Build your semester by choosing a Core Course from 26 Academic Programs, and select from 240 upper-level courses – all taught in English.
+Your freedom of choice extends to your housing, where you have six housing options to ensure the best fit for you.

 Europe as Your Classroom